 As a small business owner, I recognize both the importance and the difficulty of creating a Business Succession Plan.
-You might believe that your business will end with yourself, be purchased by someone or you may have partners to whom you plan on turning over ownership.
+You might believe that your business will end with yourself, someone may purchase your interest, or you may have partners to whom you plan on turning over ownership.
 These partners may or may not be your family members.
-These family members may or may not be the children of your current spouse.
-Potential land mines likely exist, but can be avoided with careful Business Succession Planning.
+These family members may or may not get along with your current spouse.
+So many potential land mines likely exist but can be avoided with careful Business Succession Planning.

 The issues are complex, but addressing them as early as possible is almost always the best answer.
 Brainstorming options with your professionals will give you ideas and may bring out tax savings or avoid pitfalls you would never have otherwise anticipated.

 Our Estate Planning Lawyers have years of Business Succession Planning experience; It’s What We Do!